 Getting work authorization could be getting a U.S. work visa or green card.
 It usually makes sense to get started on a work visa, since green card applications are fastest when filed from within the U.S., and you’ll of course need some sort of visa to legally work in the U.S. while your green card is processing.

-Nonimmigrant work visa options for Indian founders:
+Nonimmigrant work visas for Indian founders:

 Many founders don’t take advantage of the O-1A visa even though they do qualify for it.
 This is either because they don’t know it exists, they assume they don’t qualify for it, or they have been previously told that they don’t qualify for it even though they might.